EezehDev/AI-Formations/README.md

 **Grouping**

 Now that we have navigation sorted, it's time to group up the units and start working on the main purpose of this project: coordinated movement.
 To group up the units, I made a simple array to keep track of the index used and set a limit of four groups in total.
 Then I made some materials to distinguish each of the groups and added the code to group and ungroup selected units.
-Last thing that seemed logic, was making sure that the full unit group gets selected when selecting on or more group units.
+I also made sure selecting one unit from a group selects the full group.

 <img src="https://github.com/MrEezeh/AI-Formations/blob/main/Gifs/grouping.gif" width="500" />